O957/Re-Wittmann-TDWMFC-2024/README.md

 * I believe that engaging with Wittmann_TDWMFC_2024 helps me in this regard.
 * I am interested in reproducing / replicating scientific enterprises.

+> [!NOTE]
+> This project represents my first public reproduction / replication effort.
+Subsequent public efforts I take in this regard may be structured differently.
+Even though this project has been declared FINISHED, I may sync it with future structural standards I adopt for reproduction / replication efforts.

 ## [Original Paper](#original-paper)

 __Citation__: